In response to “Feedback request: What do you want to see in a book about non-monogamy and players?“, Nash asks about jealousy.

 Another word about swapping: Guys who don’t want their chick to bang other guys are in for likely problems.
 If the chick is bisexual, she may be okay with seeking another woman, but other single women are called “unicorns” for a reason.
 This path is not impossible but it is also the route of much drama and nonsense.
 I’m not going to speak to it here because the reader can search for “unicorns and swingers” or “how do I find a unicorn” and read the endless shit written about this overdone topic.

 To summarize, I don’t think there’s a single cure for jealousy because jealousy is evolutionarily adaptive.
-Jealousy can be overcome, but it can only be overcome by applying rational thinking to an emotional sphere, which has its own problems (I’m aware of them).
+Jealousy can be overcome by applying rational thinking to an emotional sphere, which has its own problems (I’m aware of them).
 It can also be overcome by the guy focusing on his own experiences: when you’re in another chick, who has the energy to feel jealous?
 These methods are imperfect and there is no final “right” answer.
 That is why everyone discussing swinging, open relationships, and polyamory online discusses jealousy.
 If there were a simple solution, everyone interested would do it, ending the discussions.
 But there is no simple, one-size-fits-all solution, so it’s probably the most-discussed topic in non-monogamy.
 Many people dream about a mate who is loyal while allowing some screwing around.
 In reality this is a rare circumstance.
 Many people attempt to resolve this dilemma through covert cheating.
 Some are merely miserable.
 Others try non-monogamy, as I do.